 For those looking for a quality bolt-action rifle with a little more power, the XT in .22 WMR is a solid choice.
-Marlin also builds this rifle in .22lr and .17 HMR for anyone looking for even more choices.
-The 22 WMR model has a 22-inch barrel with micro groove rifling and a capacity of 12+1 rounds.
-This rifle comes with a Pro-fire adjustable trigger to help you find the perfect feel for long distance shooting.
+Marlin also builds this rifle in .22lr and .17 HMR for anyone looking for even more options.
+The 22 WMR model has a 22-inch barrel with micro-groove rifling and a capacity of 12+1 rounds.
+This rifle has a Pro-fire adjustable trigger to help you find the perfect feel for long-distance shooting.
 Marlin builds the XT series of bolt actions with laminate, hardwood, or synthetic stock options.
 This rifle is sure to give you years of reliable service for target shooting or small game hunting applications.

 This article was originally published on March 3, 2021.